Polypeptide translocation and sequencing

-We have engineered many variants of the α-hemolysin protein pore for single molecule detection (stochastic sensing), which is effected by monitoring the modulation of an ionic current passing through a single pore.
-Stochastic sensing allows the analysis of a wide variety of analytes: metal cations, small organic molecules, nucleic acids, proteins, and chemicals.
-The spin-out company from the Bayley laboratory, Oxford Nanopore, has used this technology to sequence single molecules of DNA and RNA.
+We have engineered many variants of the a-hemolysin protein pore for single molecule detection (stochastic sensing), which is effected by monitoring the modulation of an ionic current passing through a single pore.
+Stochastic sensing allows the analysis of a wide variety of analytes: metal cations, small organic molecules, nucleic acids, proteins, &c.